Harnessing higher-dimensional fluctuations in an information engine

 The second performance metric is the long-time average $z$-velocity, $\left<v_z\right>$, which for a pure information engine is proportional to the output power~\cite{saha_maximizing_2021}:

 This metric is directly accessible in experiments and quantifies the information engine's ability to generate directed motion against the load from an external force.

-\textit{Optimal performance}---We first examine the dependence of performance on the sampling frequency $f_{\rm s}$ for a fixed value $\delta_{\rm g} = 0.8$, chosen because it was previously shown to (approximately) maximize the output power for $d\!= \!1$~\cite{saha_maximizing_2021}.
+\textit{Optimal performance}---We first examine the dependence of performance on the sampling frequency $f_{\rm s}$ for fixed $\delta_{\rm g} = 0.8$, chosen because it was previously shown to (approximately) maximize the output power for $d\!= \!1$~\cite{saha_maximizing_2021}.
 In Fig.~\ref{fig:output-power}, we compare the performance of a $d\!=\!2$ engine with the previously characterized $d\!=\!1$ engine (Fig.~3A in~\cite{saha_maximizing_2021}).
 The two engines exhibit similar behavior.
-At high sampling frequencies, the output power saturates, indicating that increasing the measurement rate does not lead to further heat extraction.
-In this regime, the trap-center dynamics approximately follow a Langevin-like equation, which leads to an analytical expression for the maximum output power,
+At high sampling frequencies, the output power and heat extraction saturate.
+In this regime, the trap-center dynamics approximately follow a Langevin-like equation, producing maximum output power

 for partition function